microsoft/azure-maven-plugins/webapp-maven-plugin/README.md

 # Azure Web Apps Maven Plugin

-The Azure Web Apps plugin provides seamless integration of Azure Web Apps into Maven, and makes it easier for developers to deploy container images to Azure Web Apps on Linux.
+The Azure Web Apps plugin provides seamless integration of Azure Web Apps into Maven, and makes it easier for developers to deploy to Web App and [Web App on Linux](https://docs.microsoft.com/azure/app-service-web/app-service-linux-intro) in Azure.

-**Note**: This plugin is still in preview, as is [Azure Web Apps on Linux](https://docs.microsoft.com/azure/app-service-web/app-service-linux-intro).
-For now, only Linux-based Web Apps are supported, although additional features are planned.
+**Note**: This plugin is still in preview; feedback and feature requests are warmly welcome.

 ## Prerequisites